Dr. Johanna Budwig’s Diet & Protocol

 See Are there flaxseed oil substitutes for treating cancer.

-EFT (Emotional Freedom Technique) among many healing benefits has also helped practitioners to overcome allergies.
+Personally I recommend EFT (Emotional Freedom Technique) to tackle physical reactions such as allergies since they often/always seem to have an underlying emotional/energetic component.
+EFT among many healing benefits has also helped practitioners to overcome allergies.
 EFT is easy to learn and self-apply.

 (credits: Healing Cancer Naturally)